phetsims/phet-info/doc/new-dev-onboarding.md

 Phetmarks contains different ways to run sims, demos for some non-sim repos to show what components they contain, and links to documentation.

+### Common Code

+The term "common code" is mentioned several times in this document and tends to come up a lot in discussions amongst the developers.
+In general, common code refers to a set of libraries that the development team has created that is reused between sims and is intended to make the development process faster & easier, and also to make the behavior and appearance of the sims more consistent.
+Each common code library is in its own repo and is generally targeted towards a fairly specific function, such as graphic rendering or sound generation.
+One of the most challenging tasks for new developers is to become familiar with the common code repos and how to apply them to the task of developing a simulation.
+As of this writing, there are about ten of these repos that will almost certainly be used in any sim that a developer creates, and there are additional libraries that may be used depending on the particular requirements of a sim.
+A list of the common- code repos can be found at https://github.com/phetsims/perennial/blob/master/data/active-common-sim-repos.
+Talk with your mentor about which ones to start ramping up on first.

+Perhaps the most fundamental of the common code libs is "scenery", which is the graphics library that is used to define and render pretty much everything that appears on the screen in a PhET sim.
+This one may be a good place to start, since you'll definitely need to become pretty familiar with it to create a sim.

 ### Navigating Repos

 Most of your work will be done in the `js` directory of a repo.
 If you are curious about the other files check out